 How long can I stay in China with a work visa?

-What is the age limit for the work visa in China?
+Is there an age limit for the work visa in China?

 Work visa in China requirements & documents

 Applicant’s valid actual passport with at least six months before expiry and at least one blank page left in it.

 2. Application form

 One accurately and truthfully completed China Work Visa Application Form.

 One recent passport standard photo affixed to the Application Form.

 Applicants need to submit one of the following work permits obtained through their employers in China: